pytorch/pytorch/docs/source/export.rst

 .. code-block::

-    ExportedProgram:
+    DynamoExportedProgram:
         class GraphModule(torch.nn.Module):
             def forward(self, arg0_1: f32[10, 2]):
                 add: f32[10, 2] = torch.ops.aten.add.Tensor(arg0_1, 1);
                 return (add,)

-The conditional of (``x.shape[0] > 5``) does not appear in the ``ExportedProgram`` because the example inputs have the static shape of (10, 2).
+The conditional of (``x.shape[0] > 5``) does not appear in the ``DynamoExportedProgram`` because the example inputs have the static shape of (10, 2).
 Since ``torch.export`` specializes on the inputs' static shapes, the else branch (``x - 1``) will never be reached.
 To preserve the dynamic branching behavior based on the shape of a tensor in the traced graph,